How the rich got richer: Reddit trading frenzy benefited Wall Street elite

 Steve Bruce, a spokesman for Senvest, declined to comment on the GameStop trades.

 The sheer number of shares that changed hands during the stock’s most manic trading period in late January suggests the episode was driven by more than just small, retail investors.
 Some hedge funds bought shares because they were forced to “cover” their short positions — a financial cost imposed on investors who bet a stock will go down before it goes up.
-Meanwhile, other hedge fund managers were likely taking calculated, short-term risks buying and selling as the stock price traded up, said Robert J. Shapiro, a policy fellow at Georgetown University and former economic advisor to Bill Clinton.
+Meanwhile, other hedge fund managers were probably taking calculated, short-term risks buying and selling as the stock price traded up, said Robert J. Shapiro, a policy fellow at Georgetown University and former economic adviser to President Bill Clinton.

 “You have hundreds of millions of shares being traded at prices of $200 to $300 a share,” Shapiro said.
 “The Reddit crew cannot afford to play in this game in any significant way.”